-Course Code Course Title Contact Hours Semester Credit Hours Nurse Executive Option NU500 Advanced Nursing Practice: Leading the Future of Healthcare 45 3.0 NU510 Advanced Health Assessment 45 3.0 NU520 Advanced Pathopharmacology 60 4.0 Health Information Management: Promoting Quality and 45 3.0 NU540 Safety in Healthcare NU570 Quality and Safety in Healthcare 45 3.0 NU610 Leadership: Theoretical and Evidence-Based Practice 45 3.0 NU630 The Finance and Economics of Healthcare 45 3.0 NU650 Quality Assurance, Patient Safety and Regulatory Compliance 45 3.0 NU670 Current Issues in Healthcare Policy 45 3.0 NU695 MSN Capstone 130 4.0 Grand Total 550 32.0
+Course Code Course Title Contact Hours Semester Credit Hours Nurse Executive Option NU500 Advanced Nursing Practice: Leading the Future of Healthcare 45 3.0 NU510 Advanced Health Assessment 45 3.0 NU520 Advanced Pathopharmacology 60 4.0 Health Information Management: Promoting Quality and 45 3.0 NU540 Safety in Healthcare NU570 Quality and Safety in Healthcare 45 3.0 NU610 Leadership: Theoretical and Evidence-Based Practice 45 3.0 NU630 The Finance and Economics of Healthcare 45 3.0 NU650 Quality Assurance, Patient Safety and Regulatory Compliance 70 3.5 NU670 Current Issues in Healthcare Policy 70 3.5 NU695 MSN Capstone 100 5.0 Grand Total 570 34.0

-Bachelor of Science in Nursing-de
+Bachelor of Science RN-BSN-DE

-Length: 14 / 26 Months Credential: Bachelor of Science Degree
+Campus: Bangor, Maine Credential: Bachelor of Science Degree Delivery Method: Online

-The Bachelor of Science in Nursing program is a Bachelor of Science degree that is designed to be a completion program that continues the education of the professional nurse in order to meet the demands on nursing in today's complex healthcare environment.
-The BSN graduates are valued for their abilities to critically think, demonstrate leadership, case management, engage in health promotion, and for their ability to practice across a variety of healthcare settings.
+The RN-BSN program is a Bachelor of Science degree that is designed to be a completion program that continues the education of the professional nurse in order to meet the demands on nursing in today's complex healthcare environment.
+The RN-BSN graduates are valued for their abilities to critically think, demonstrate leadership, case management, engage in health promotion, and for their ability to practice across a variety of healthcare settings.
 This program develops nurses in the generalist role in alignment with the Essentials of Baccalaureate Education (AACN).
 Upon successful completion of the program (see graduation requirements section of the catalog), students can seek employment as a Nurse or students can expand their career as a professional nurse in clinical practice, administration, nursing education and nursing leadership in a Nursing related field.